BatuhanOzdemir-dev/PatikaDevHomeworks/README.md

-# InsertionSortHomework
+# Homeworks

-www.patika.dev Insertion Sort ödevi.
+www.patika.dev homeworks will be uploaded into this repository.